-Connecticut Technical High School System's Heating, Ventilation and Air Conditioning course breakdown by grade.
+Connecticut Technical Education and Career System's Heating, Ventilation and Air Conditioning course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Class of 2020